stashed/docs/docs/concepts/crds/restoresession.md

 - **spec.tempDir.sizeLimit :** Maximum limit of storage for this volume.
 - **spec.tempDir.disableCaching :** Disable caching while restoring.
 This may negatively impact restore performance.
 This field is set to `false` by default.

+#### spec.interimVolumeTemplate

+For some targets (i.e. some databases), Stash can't directly pipe the restored data into the target.
+In this case, it has to store the restored data temporarily before injecting into the target. `spec.interimVolumeTemplate` specifies a PVC template for holding those  data temporarily.
+Stash will create a PVC according to the template and use it to store the data temporarily.
+This PVC will be deleted automatically if you delete the `RestoreSession`.

+>Note that the usage of this field is different than `spec.tempDir` which is used for caching purpose.
+Stash has introduced this field because the `emptyDir` volume that is used for `spec.tempDir` does not play nice with large databases( i.e. 100Gi database).
+Also, it provides debugging capability as Stash keeps it until you delete the `RestoreSession`.

 ### RestoreSession `Status`

 `.status` section of `RestoreSession` shows progress, stats and overall phase of the restore process.
 The restore init-container or job adds its respective stats in `.status` section after it completes its task. `.status` section consists of the following fields: